Can I Eat Expired Gravy Chicken Commercially Bottled or Canned Unopened?

 Expert Source

-"According to CDC guidelines, commercially bottled or canned gravy chicken should be stored in a cool, dry place at a temperature between 50-70°F and used within the expiration date on the packaging for optimal safety and quality."
+"According to USDA guidelines, commercially bottled or canned gravy chicken should be stored in a cool, dry place at a temperature between 50-70°F and used within 2-5 years of the production date for best quality."

 ⚠️Spoiled Gravy Chicken Commercially Bottled or Canned Unopened